Self-Hosted vs Cloud AI Deployment: Cost and Risk Matrix

 What is the biggest risk of self-hosting AI models?

 Operational complexity.
-The model itself is the easy part — what kills self-hosted deployments is the operational burden: CUDA driver updates, GPU memory management, model serving framework bugs, security patches, and 3 AM on-call incidents.
-Budget $300-500K per year in engineering time for a production self-hosted deployment.
-If your team has never managed GPU infrastructure, the learning curve is 3-6 months before you reach production reliability.
+The model itself is the easy part—what kills self-hosted deployments is the operational burden: CUDA driver updates, GPU memory management, model serving framework bugs, security patches, and 3 AM on-call incidents.
+Budget $300K–$500K per year in engineering time for a production self-hosted deployment.
+If your team has never managed GPU infrastructure, the learning curve is 3–6 months before you reach production reliability.
+Standardizing on a managed deployment partner can mitigate this operational risk.

 How long does it take to migrate from cloud to self-hosted AI?

-Expect 4-12 weeks for a straightforward migration and 3-6 months for complex deployments.
+Expect 4–12 weeks for a straightforward migration and 3–6 months for complex deployments.
 The timeline depends on model complexity (fine-tuned models require retraining infrastructure), data pipeline changes (redirecting inference traffic), and compliance validation (re-certifying SOC 2 or HIPAA controls with the new architecture).
-The application code changes are usually minimal — the infrastructure and operational setup is where the time goes.
+The application code changes are usually minimal—the infrastructure, networking, and operational setup is where the time goes.
+If you need to map out your migration timeline, read our guide on the AI POC to Production Timeline.

 Need help with AI implementation?